mateuszpoleski/cardiotoxicity-prediction/README.md

 - determine if it's possible to find features that are essential for determining cardiotoxicity.

 ## Installation
-Simply downloading it with `Download ZIP` option on Github or clone it with `git clone <repository>`.
+Simply download it with `Download ZIP` option on Github or clone it with `git clone <repository>`.

 After that you need to create new conda environment - this can be done with

 `conda create --name <env> --file environment.yml`

-After this it's possible to run in main folder
+After this just run `jupyter notebook` in the main folder.

-`jupyter notebook`

 ## Data
 The initial data is in `ready_sets.zip`, as size of `.csv` files was too large for github.
 You need to extract it into `ready_sets` folder.